The key to animating a walk cycle is to understand how the legs PUSH THE MASS of the body forward, and how the feet connect with the ground.

 This leads us to the second most important thing:

-Make sure the feet keep good contact with the ground -
+Make sure the feet keep good contact with the ground - don't let them slip.

 Here is the logic of it: